via: Pexels / Alexander Suhorucov

 60. Would you rather be 100% confident in who you are or be 100% satisfied that you're with the right person?

+Why It's Great: With this, you'll be sure what they want in life.
 Loving yourself, being confident, and having self-respect is extremely important, but is it as important as knowing you're with the right person?
-Any successful relationship requires not just two people who want to be together, but two people interested in making themselves and each other better people.

 61. Is love a choice or a feeling?

-Or somewhere in between?
-Perhaps there's another option - it's a decision.
-Whatever her opinion, talking about love with your crush is a great way to get her to think about those romantic emotions.
+Why It's Great: Whatever her opinion is, talking about love with your crush is a great way to get her to think about those romantic emotions.
 If she's thinking about love and relationships while you're around, perhaps she might see a connection.

 63. Should you change yourself for someone you love?